 Li & Fung holds the licenses for Cannon and Royal Velvet under a "rejiggled" extended agreement with Official Pillowtex LLC that runs through 2013, Greenstein said.
 He acknowledges it is a challenge but is focused on developing what he said are the four critical components of the business: national branding, microbranding, private label, and hospitality.

 "We're building those four subsets to make a real business out of this," Greenstein said in a series of telephone interviews in recent days.
 "I think the market is a little more ready for what we're doing than it was three or four years ago.
 There must be a strong place for national brands in home textiles properly advertised, properly assorted, and properly distributed.
 So we feel there is an open-to-listen, which there wasn't some time ago."

-He said he's encouraged by the first round of previews shown to retailers during this week's market.
-He hopes and expects to announce one or two placements shortly after market.
+He said he is encouraged by the first round of previews shown to retailers during market.
+He hopes and expects to announce one or two placements following market.